mamsoudi/merror/README.md

   const errors = req.validationErrors(true);

   if (errors) {
-    return next(new HttpError(403, "Authentication Failed.
+    return next(new Merror(403, "Authentication Failed.
 Invalid Email or Password.", errors));
   }

-  // Rest of our code to find user etc.
+  // Rest of our code to find user, etc.
 });
 ```